B.A. in Communication Studies

 Each student majoring in Communication Studies is assigned to a faculty advisor.
 Students are encouraged to meet with their advisors on a regular basis to plan and monitor their degree progress.
 Read more

-Current West Chester University students interested in becoming Communication Studies majors must have a minimum 2.0 cumulative GPA and must have completed the three-course prerequisite core (COM 219, 224, and SPK 208) with a grade of C or higher.
+To declare a COM major, visit MyWCU and submit an Academic Plan Change Request, following the directions listed here.
 Selection for admission will be made at the conclusion of the semester in which you completed the prerequisite core, after grades are posted.